 Although they are large dogs and might seem intimidating to some people, they’re mostly gentle giants.
-Unless your dog has a known behavioral issue, you shouldn’t need to worry about them biting anyone.
+Unless your dog has a known behavioral issue, you shouldn’t worry about them biting anyone.

 Do Racing Greyhounds Have To Wear Muzzles?

-If you still have an actively racing greyhound, it is safer to keep them muzzled during the racing period, and it’s compulsory to have them muzzled during the race itself.
+If you still have an active racing greyhound, it is safer to keep them muzzled during the racing period, and it’s compulsory to have them muzzled during the race itself.